MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    a.
 What technologies would you use in the cloud stack?

    b.
 How would you move data from on premises (MySQL) to the cloud.

+      •	Since current architecture does not have lot of tables, complex relationships, no indexes, I will use Azure Database for MySQL as the target database and perform incremental data migration.

+      •	I will setup the Azure Database for MySQL, implement Azure Virtual Network (VNet) for secure network connectivity and a VPN Gateway to establish a secure, low-latency connection between on-premises and            Azure.
+Enable Azure Active Directory (AAD) for authentication and secure access to the cloud resources.
+Set up Azure Key Vault to securely manage database credentials and encryption keys.

+      •	I will use the lift and shit method to move the entire MySQL database to the cloud using Azure Database Migration Service (DMS).

+      •	I will ensure that the data has been accurately migrated, verifying that it matches the original data and adheres to the required schema by following below steps.

+      •	Plan for a cutover window during off-peak hours to minimize impact on users.

+      •	Following change management, I will decommission the on-premise database.

+      •	Set up Azure Monitor to track database performance and operational health.
+Use Azure Security Center to continuously monitor for any security vulnerabilities.
+Implement automated backups, data
+         encryption, and other security measures to ensure the integrity and safety of data in the cloud.
+Schedule regular database maintenance tasks (e.g., indexing, query optimization).

+      •	Regularly review cloud usage with Azure Cost Management.
+Optimize cloud resources based on usage patterns, scaling up or down where appropriate.

 You must provide detailed files for script 1, 2 and 3.